Imagine burying a metal pile five times the size of the Big Island of Hawaii underground. That’s what scientists believe is hiding under the Moon!

 More Mysteries on the Moon

-But wait, there’s more!
-Just last month, astronomers found another massive heat-emitting structure under the Compton and Belkovich craters on the far side of the Moon.
+Just last month, astronomers made another fascinating discovery beneath the Compton and Belkovich craters on the Moon’s far side: a massive, heat-emitting granite structure.